 Sure, the Loogun looks pretty with its contemporary design and sleek features.
 But a regular toilet brush and cleaner will do just fine.
 And can you imagine a kid getting their hands on this bathroom squirt gun?
 Total chaos.

 Next: Bring technology to the bathroom.

 Gallup says 46% of people admit they can’t live without their smartphones.
 Americans have a love affair with technology, so much that going without it while we shower seems unbearable.
 Plenty of new gadgets enable you to take your phone in the shower.
 But if you’re willing to spend money to avoid unplugging for a few minutes, you might have a bigger problem.

 Next: The Snuggie 2.0

 5. Wearable towel

 Snuggie lovers might be tempted to purchase a Wearable Towel shaped like a dress or sweatshirt.
 It’s hands-free drying at its finest.
-But when it comes to practicality, it’s unlikely this towel actually dries your body as needed.
-People can purchase an elastic cover-up for less money if they want stay covered after showering.
-But the Wearable Towel infomercial is amazing and might just sway your decision.
+But it’s unlikely this towel actually dries your body as needed.
+People can purchase an elastic cover-up for less money if they want to stay covered after showering.
+But the Wearable Towel infomercial is amazing and might sway your decision.